klugier/UppGoogleTest/README.md

 # UppGoogleTest
-UppGoogleTest is a distributed source nest for [U++](https://www.ultimatepp.org/) platform that wraps [GoogleTest](https://github.com/google/googletest) a popular C++ testing framework.
+UppGoogleTest is a distributed source nest for [U++](https://www.ultimatepp.org/) platform that wraps [GoogleTest](https://github.com/google/googletest) a popular C++ unit testing framework.
 The package can be directly downloade using UppHub.

 UppGoogleTest provieds two following package:
 - **plugin/gtest** - the wrapepr for GoogleTest library.